fbpx

 An automatic pool cleaner can significantly cut your pool cleaning time.
 It won’t eliminate the need for regular skimming and brushing, but it’ll make both tasks easier, freeing you up to spend time enjoying your pool instead of cleaning it.

 You can also make your cleaning life easier with a few unorthodox additions to your pool.
-Toss a few tennis balls into your skimmer basket, or even right into the pool, and they’ll absorb surface oils left behind by suntan lotion, cosmetics, etc. You can also wrap your skimmer baskets with pantyhose to create an extra-fine filter that’ll catch more contaminants than a skimmer alone.
+Toss a few tennis balls into your skimmer basket or even right into the pool, and they’ll absorb surface oils left behind by suntan lotion, cosmetics, etc. You can also wrap your skimmer baskets with pantyhose to create an extra-fine filter that’ll catch more contaminants than a skimmer alone.

-Simply replace both the tennis balls and the pantyhose when they start to show signs of wear.
+Replace both the tennis balls and the pantyhose when they start to show signs of wear.

 Tip: If you have an inground pool, the drains built into the bottom of the deep end will help pull water into the filter and make it easier to clear debris loosened during cleaning.
-Above ground pools don’t have these drains, but you can get the same water-clearing boost with a manual pool vacuum.
+Above-ground pools don’t have these drains, but you can get the same water-clearing boost with a manual pool vacuum.

 You can also clear cloudy pool water quickly with flocculant.
-But remember, that just treats the symptom, not the cause, so it’s only a temporary fix.
+But remember, that treats the symptom, not the cause, so it’s only a temporary fix.
 Click here to find out more about using pool floc.

 3. Balancing Your Water Chemistry